 We know a lot about the factors that can lead to older people feeling isolated and excluded and the life events that can contribute or trigger loneliness in later life.

 But we know less about the ‘internal’ factors that can shape someone’s experience of loneliness and cause loneliness to become more severe.

-Launching this report during the Coronavirus pandemic, we recognise the profound impact it has had on our social behavior and ability to connect with people and our environment.
+Launching this report during the Coronavirus pandemic, we recognise the profound impact it has had on our social behaviour and ability to connect with people and our environment.
 Understanding the ‘internal’ experience of loneliness and how we can respond to it has never been more relevant.

 Why it matters

 People use words like anxiety, fear, shame and helplessness to describe how loneliness makes them feel.
 These powerful emotions can influence how we behave.
 It can make people wary of social situations or perceive interactions with others more negatively.

 How people understand why they are lonely can also make a difference to their experience of loneliness.
 Loneliness can become chronic if it is seen as something we cannot change.
 Believing that loneliness is part of who we are, and that we are to blame for it in some way because our relationships are not what we would like them to be, can make loneliness harder to ‘shift’.